Guinea-Bissau: 21st century

-José Mário Vaz was the President of Guinea-Bissau from 2014 until 2019 presidential elections.
-At the end of his term, Vaz became the first elected president to complete his five-year mandate.
-He lost the 2019 election, however, to Umaro Sissoco Embaló, who took office in February 2020.
-Embaló is the first president to be elected without the backing of the PAIGC.
+The 2014 general election saw José Mário Vaz elected President of Guinea-Bissau.
+Vaz became the first elected president to complete his five-year mandate.
+At the same time, he was eliminated in the first round of the 2019 presidential elections, ultimately seeing Umaro Sissoco Embaló emerge as the victor.
+Embaló, the first president to be elected without the backing of the PAIGC, took office in February 2020.

 On 1 February 2022, there was an attempted coup d'état to overthrow President Umaro Sissoco Embaló.
 On 2 February 2022, state radio announced that four assailants and two members of the presidential guard had been killed in the incident.
 The African Union and ECOWAS both condemned the coup.
 Six days after the attempted coup d'état, on 7 February 2022, there was an attack on the building of Rádio Capital FM, a radio station critical of the Bissau-Guinean government; this was the second time the radio station suffered an attack of this nature in less than two years.
 A journalist working for the station recalled, while wishing to stay anonymous, that one of their colleagues had recognized one of the cars carrying the attackers as belonging to the presidency.

+In 2022, Embaló became the first African ruler to visit Ukraine since the Russian invasion of the country in February, meeting with President of Ukraine Volodymyr Zelenskyy.

+In 2023, an attempted coup reportedly occurred in the capital, Bissau, leading Embaló to order the dissolution of the opposition-controlled parliament.
+On 11 September 2024, President Umaro Sissoco Embaló announced that he would not seek a second term in the upcoming presidential elections scheduled for November 2025.
+On 3 March 2025, President Umaro Sissoco Embaló said that he would run for a second term in November, contrary to his earlier vows to step down.